 To wit, the heron is almost exclusively a solitary creature.
 It prefers to seclusion, privacy, and even favors hunting alone rather than with a group or mate.
-The only time the heron breaks its vow of sequester is during mating season.
+The only time the heron breaks its vow of being sequestered is during mating season.
 If the heron is your totem or guide, you can completely relate to this.
 Heron people prefer complete isolation…but are equally at ease in a crowd of peers.

 Who knew the meaning of the heron could be so forthcoming with life-lessons?
 To be sure, it’s a regal bird with limitless capacity for extolling profound wisdom to those of us who are inclined to receive it.